 Tour de Terrace is a Seafair-sanctioned, summer festival that attracts tens of thousands of visitors to Mountlake Terrace each July.
-The first Tour de Terrace, as we know it today, was celebrated in 1994 when two citizens, Jerry and Judi Smith, wanted to commemorate the city’s 40th birthday with an event to generate community spirit and pride.
+The first Tour de Terrace, as we know it today, was celebrated in 1994 when two residents, Jerry and Judi Smith, decided to establish an event to commemorate the city’s 40th birthday and generate community spirit.

 Tour de Terrace Volunteers, Jerry & Judi Smith (front row, middle)

 Over the years, Tour de Terrace became a non-profit organization and today the festival features a parade complete with Seafair pirates and clowns, live music over three days, beer garden, carnival, street fair, classic car show, 5K fun run/walk and pancake breakfast.
 The Smith family, along with their trusted volunteers, still operate the festival with police, parks, public works and publicity assistance from the city.